mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-12-factor.md

 ### 1.12 Admin Processes

-To avoid synchronization issues, the Twelve-Factor Methodology advises shipping admin code with application code.
+To avoid synchronization issues, the Twelve-Factor App methodology advises shipping administrative code with application code.
 Mendix enforces this practice, so the only code that will run in your app environment is code that is part of your app.
 This means that you need to make admin code part of the model.
 Users often implement this with admin logic in an admin page by either implementing a microflow to run after the app has started or creating APIs to trigger admin actions.